Nicola Sturgeon: SNP to stand up for Scotland's young people

-Nicola Sturgeon today launched an appeal to the nation's youth insisting the SNP will create the opportunities to see them get ahead in life.
+Nicola Sturgeon launched an appeal on Saturday to the nation's youth insisting the SNP will create the opportunities to see them get ahead in life.

 The First Minister hit the election campaign trail in East Dunbartonshire where the Nationalists' John Nicolson is facing a tough challenge from Jo Swinson of the Liberal Democrats on June 8.